Types of Sensitive Data & The Ways to Protect Them

 Sensitive data types

-• Low data sensitivity : Data exposure in this category poses a low level of concern for individuals, private organizations, and government agencies.
-There is usually little or no access restriction on the relevant data group.
-This type of data, often referred to as pieces of public information, is accessible to anyone.
+• Low sensitivity data : Data exposure in this category poses a low level of concern for individuals, private organizations, and government agencies.
+There is usually little or no access restriction to this data type, comprised of pieces of public information accessible to anyone.

-• Moderate data sensitivity : Data is subject to contracts involving two or more parties, constituting moderately sensitive data.
+• Moderate sensitivity data: This data is the subject of contracts involving two or more parties, constituting moderately sensitive data.
 The disclosure of such data can cause minimal harm to organizations.
 Examples of data in this category include student registrations, IT service information, building plans, and travel information.

-• Restricted sensitive data : These data are protected under the Non-Disclosure Agreement (NDA), in order to minimize legal liability.
-Trade secrets, credit card details, intellectual property data, customer information and training records are examples of restricted sensitive data.
+• Restricted sensitive data: This data is protected under a Non-Disclosure Agreement (NDA), in order to minimize legal liability.
+Trade secrets, credit card details, intellectual property data, customer information, and training records, are examples of restricted sensitive data.

-• Highly sensitive data : Special categories of exclusive personal data belong to this category.
-In case of breach of highly sensitive data, very serious negative consequences can be encountered.
-For example, violation of these data may cause organizations to experience great financial losses, besides leading to significant legal sanctions.
+• Highly sensitive data: Special categories of exclusive personal data belong to this category.
+The breach of highly sensitive data can result in severely negative consequences.
+For example, violation of this data may cause organizations to experience great financial losses, besides leading to significant legal sanctions.

-• Low sensitive data : The data in this group, which is at the bottom rung of sensitivity level, are publicly available information.
+• Low sensitive data: The data in this group, which is at the bottom rung of the sensitivity level, is publicly available information.

 Definition of Sensitive Data According to the Personal Data Protection Law and GDPR

-GDPR means highly sensitive personal data.
-Sensitive personal data refer to data that are more sensitive in respect of GDPR such as name, IP address, location etc. GDPR insists that pseudonymous information should be used instead of information that directly identifies a person.
-However, the use of pseudonymous data may not prevent the breach of sensitive personal data.
-Because sensitive personal data, including genetic and biometric data, can be traced back to their origins and decrypted due to their identifying nature.
+The GDPR regulates highly sensitive personal data.
+Sensitive personal data refers to data that is more sensitive, such as name, IP address, location, etc. The GDPR insists that pseudonymous information should be used instead of information that directly identifies a person.
+However, the use of pseudonymous data may not prevent the breach of sensitive personal data, because sensitive personal data, including genetic and biometric data, can be traced back to their origins and decrypted due to their identifying nature.
 Therefore, using pseudonymous data alone may not be sufficient.
 Creating an IT infrastructure that offers end-to-end data and access security stands out as the most logical method.

-According to GDPR and the Personal Data Protection Law for Turkey, exclusive personal data i.e. sensitive personal data, incorporate many different components:
+According to the GDPR and the Personal Data Protection Law for Turkey, exclusive personal data, i.e. sensitive personal data, incorporates many different components:

 • Race

-• Political thought, ethnicity, religion, philosophical belief, sect;
+• Political inclination, ethnicity, religion, philosophical belief, sect

 • Association, foundation and union memberships